 Many women in India are not allowed to work!
 You’ll often meet women in India who would tell you that their husband or family don’t want or allow them to pursue a career.
 For married Indian women, doing anything against the family’s approval is almost impossible.
 Traditionally Indians believe that women’s participation in the workforce will negatively affect family, domestic work, and child care.

 Underlying social attitudes about the role of women are, arguably, some of the biggest barriers India’s women face.
-Men do not want their daughters or wives to go out to earn money.
+Traditionally men didn’t like their daughters or wives to earn money.
 For them, working with other men is equivalent to compromising women’s purity and safety.
-Furthermore, families perceive women’s absence at home negatively impact the well being of the entire family and upbringing of the children.
-Some families look down upon women’s earnings.
+Furthermore, people perceive women’s absence at home negatively impact the well being of the entire family and the upbringing of the children.
+Some families look down upon women’s attempts at economic freedom.

-In some cases, women raised with orthodox values, often feel guilty of seeking career opportunities or higher education.
-For instance, in high school, a girl told me that she would never work as she thought by doing so she would block the career opportunity of a guy!
+In some cases, women raised with orthodox values, often feel guilty about seeking career opportunities or higher education.
+For instance, in high school, a girl told me that she would never work as she thought by doing so she would steal the career opportunity of a guy!

 World Economic Forum suggested, if the Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
 Indian women do most of this unpaid work willingly and it provides great satisfaction to them and their families.

 Lack of opportunities

 Lack of work opportunities could be a significant barrier for women to pursue a job of their choice and is a reason for many women in India to stay away from the workforce.
 In the rigid patriarchal environment, small businesses and many other sectors are monopolized by men.
 In the absence of a growing manufacturing industry, women in India have very limited opportunities to work.